 Networking and security agility

-Azure SD-WAN’s simplicity, Azure integration and built-in security stack enable branch offices and mobile users to get connected to Microsoft Azure in minutes or hours vs. weeks or months for branch office appliance-based SD-WAN.
+Cato’s SD-WAN’s simplicity, Azure integration, and built-in security stack enable branch offices and mobile users to get connected to Microsoft Azure in minutes or hours vs. weeks or months for branch office appliance-based SD-WAN.

 Affordable and fast ROI

-Enterprises get superior cloud performance without having to pay the high cost of branch office SD-WAN hardware, carrier SD-WAN services or Microsoft Azure ExpressRoute transport.
+Enterprises get superior cloud performance without paying for the high-cost cost of branch office SD-WAN hardware, carrier SD-WAN services, or Microsoft Azure ExpressRoute transport.
 Nor do companies need to invest in additional security services to protect cloud resources with Cato.

-For more information on how Cato integrates with the cloud, contact Cato Networks or check out this eBook on four ways to connect and secure your cloud data center or this webinar on connecting mobile users to multi-cloud datacenters.
+For more information on how Cato integrates with the cloud, contact Cato Networks or check out this eBook on Migrating your Datacenter Firewall to the Cloud.